 Under Local Law 71, individuals now have a private cause of action for intentional racial or bias-based profiling as well as police practices and policies that result in disparate impacts on certain populations.
 Bias-based profiling happens when a police officer uses actual or perceived color, race, national origin, or other marks of identity as a determinative factor in deciding whether to take action against someone.
 This means that a generic characteristic of your identity cannot be the sole reason you are stopped and frisked.

-When a police officer is sued for racial profiling after a stop and frisk, he or she will have to show a sound basis for his or her actions.
+When a police officer is sued for racial profiling after a stop and frisk under Local Law 71, he or she will have to show a sound basis for his or her actions.
+Generally, an action brought solely for an illegal stop and frisk is not to recover damages but to change policies.
 In some cases, an illegal stop and frisk leads to other police misconduct that is subject to a lawsuit for compensation, such as false arrest, assault, battery, excessive force, or police brutality.
 If you are subject to several forms of police misconduct in a single event or series of events, it is prudent to raise all your claims together with the help of an attorney.Explore Your Options with a Civil Rights Attorney in New York City

 If you are the victim of an inappropriate stop and frisk or other police misconduct in New York City, you should consult a civil rights lawyer without delay.
 At Phillips & Associates, we offer experienced representation for people whose rights have been infringed in Brooklyn, Queens, the Bronx, and the other boroughs of New York City.
 Call us at (212) 248-7431 or set up a meeting through our online form.